zhangdie12138/COVID-19Sampling/README.md

-# Mobility-based spatial sampling for city-level mass testing to contain COVID-19
+# Mobility-based sampling improves detection of emerging infections in mass testing

-This repository contains code and information regarding data access for "Mobility-based spatial sampling for city-level mass testing to contain COVID-19".
+This repository contains code and information regarding data access for "Mobility-based sampling improves detection of emerging infections in mass testing".

 Code within the InfectionRisk folder includes the calculations of regional infection risk derived from four spatial sampling approaches: